 INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Bruce Kulick has had a long and successful career in the music world.
 He is still, and probably will always be, best known for his twelve-year-long KISS career.
-Kulick joined the band in 1984, but before that he had been working for many years with artists such as Michael Bolton, Billy Squier, Blackjack and Meat Loaf.
-When KISS decided to put the makeup back and reunite with the original members in 1996, Kulick founded a group of his own named Union.
+Kulick joined the band in 1984, but before that, he worked for many years with artists such as Michael Bolton, Billy Squier, Blackjack, and Meat Loaf.
+When KISS decided to put the makeup back and reunite with the original members in 1996, Kulick founded a Union group.
 Later on, he has released three solo albums and worked as a session artist on numerous projects, including the very successful Avantasia albums.
 In 1999, he was asked to join the legendary Grand Funk Railroad.
 And now, 17 years later, he is still with the group.
-Kulick arrived at Helsinki last November.
+Kulick arrived in Helsinki last November.
 He was a special guest at KISS Army Finland’s annual KISS Expo.
 He did not only perform with local KISS Army members and other guests, such as Mr.Lordi and drummer Bobby Rock, but he also did a long Q & A session, meet and greet with fans, and much more.
 The next day I had the opportunity to sit down with Bruce.
-We discussed about his recent KISS Kruise performance, Helsinki Expo, a possible new Kulick album and how the future overall looks like for him.
+We discussed his recent KISS Kruise performance, Helsinki Expo, a possible new Kulick album, and how the future overall looks like for him.

 KISS EXPO HELSINKI 2017